Managed Search Quick Start Guide

 Success!
 You have created your first SearchStax deployment with a Solr Collection.
 You have deployed a Solr project, loaded documents into the index, and have performed a successful query!

-Now you can read through the rest of the documentation to learn the details of everything that SearchStax can do for you.
+Now you can explore the rest of the documentation to learn the details of everything that SearchStax can do for you.

 Contact Us!